shobz10/shobz10/README.md

 - 👋 Hi, I’m @shobz10
 - 👀 I’m interested in Pushing Pixels
-- 🌱 I’m currently learning NodeJS
+- 🌱 I’m currently learning Next.js
 - 💞️ I’m looking to collaborate on interesting projects
 - 📫 How to reach me ... mail me at shobanabohs10@gmail.com